MusicalPatterns/main/README.md

 Sends the `lab` up to GCP.

+`make ripple MSG="new wave"`

+Begins with the `cli` and working its way through the stack of intra-project dependencies up to the `lab`.
+Each stop it updates dependencies, commits, pushes, and publishes.

 `make setup`

 Sets up your environment, including cloning down all the projects as siblings to main.